 Federal Reserve Bank of Boston President Eric Rosengren said the central bank should spur growth and cut unemployment by prolonging a program that lengthens the average duration of bonds on its balance sheet.
 Continuing the so-called Operation Twist beyond this month would help the Fed meet its mandate to ensure full employment, Rosengren said in an interview with Bloomberg News before a report from the Labor Department that showed the pickup in the U.S. unemployment rate last month.

 Peso volatility is “a phenomenon we have to live with,” central bank Governor Agustin Carstens said today during an event in Cancun, Mexico.
 The peso helps Mexico absorb shocks to the economy driven by external forces, and limiting its liquidity would be a mistake, he said.

 U.S. payrolls climbed by 69,000 last month, the Labor Department reported today in Washington.
 That was less than the most-pessimistic forecast compiled by Bloomberg after a revised 77,000 gain in April that was smaller than initially estimated.
-The median estimate called for a 150,000 advance in May.
+The median estimate of economists in a Bloomberg survey called for a 150,000 advance in May.
 The unemployment rate increased to 8.2 percent.

 Mexico’s central bank intervened in the foreign-exchange market for the second time in two weeks yesterday, selling $107 million of reserves to slow the peso’s drop.
 It sold dollars for the first time since December 2009 on May 23.

-Since November, the central bank has been offering $400 million daily at an exchange rate that is at least 2 percent weaker than the previous day’s official fix level.
-It didn’t sell any of its reserves in the first two of three auctions scheduled for today.
+Since November, the central bank has offered $400 million daily at an exchange rate that is at least 2 percent weaker than the previous day’s official fix level.

 To contact the reporter on this story: Ben Bain in New York at email@example.com